L0stFaith/CTFs/DawgCTF/FWN (Forensic, Web, Network)/Phriedman Systems.md

-<blockquote> Phriedman Systems (250)
+# Phriedman Systems (250)

-We want access to the CEO's secure data.
+<blockquote> We want access to the CEO's secure data.
 Log in to their website using the CEO's account. https://phriedmansystems.onrender.com/

 Hints: